AkshayPatwardhan/BBB-UART/README.md

 You can contact me at akshay.patwardhan@outlook.com

 # BBB-UART
-This is a simple BeagleBone Black UART library aimed at any OS that uses capemgr
+This is a simple BeagleBone Black UART library aimed at any OS that uses capemgr.
+This library uses termios.
+More information about termios can be found in its man page.
+You can use this wikipedia page for reference as well: https://en.wikibooks.org/wiki/Serial_Programming/termios

 - Add the files into your project.